MegaGlest/gh-action-validate-megaglest-mod/README.md

     default: 'no'
 ```

-The example below demonstrates how to code your yaml if your mod requires one
+The example below demonstrates how to code your yaml if your mod requires a
-or more techtrees as dependencies:
+techtree as a dependency:

 ```yaml
 ...